The Dropper

-The Dropper is an album by avant-jazz-funk organ trio Medeski, Martin & Wood.
+The Dropper is the sixth studio album by avant-jazz-funk organ trio Medeski, Martin & Wood.

 The album peaked at No. 2 on the Billboard Jazz Albums chart.

 Critical reception

 The Washington Post wrote: "In many ways the chaotic and funk-soul soundscapes on MMW's The Dropper are not avant-garde but downright conservative, coming 40 years after the advent of organ jazz and 30 after free jazz."
 Exclaim! called The Dropper "their crankiest, most difficult album to date, as they wade into pointy-headed jazz-funk realms, but that's only because they've burrowed more deeply still into the funk."
 The Riverfront Times thought that "Medeski's particularly compelling in his style, banging on keyboards with a precise recklessness, and he expands his keyboard army by, it seems, dozens of instruments."